 CFP: Asian American Literary and Cultural Studies Session (PAMLA)

 We invite proposals for individual papers exploring any aspect of Asian American literary or cultural studies.
-We have a particular interest in presentations that engage across disciplinary boundaries (critical race theory, postcolonial studies, feminist and queer studies, etc); make connections to issues in the field at large (transnationalism, biopolitics, aesthetics, memory, etc); focus on texts not often discussed; or attend to genres not often represented in Asian American literary and cultural studies.
+We have a particular interest in presentations that engage across disciplinary boundaries; make connections to issues in the field at large (transnationalism, biopolitics, aesthetics, memory, etc); focus on texts not often discussed; or attend to genres not often represented in Asian American literary and cultural studies.
+One of the panels will likely focus on trauma, memory and art; proposals that engage with these themes are especially welcome.

 "Texts" here is defined broadly to include visual, performing and digital arts, film, new media, disciplinary landscapes, geographic terrain, the politicized body (and more).
 We also invite proposals in conversation with this year's theme, "Acting, Roles, Stages."
 This too solicits broad interpretation, including (and certainly not limited to) artistic and cultural media and methods, acting/roles/stages as metaphor, as well as issues of performativity, new technology, identity, visibility/invisibility, surveillance, the public and the everyday.
-Close readings of specific works are welcome as are broader theoretical and thematic discussions of the subject.
+Close readings of specific works, broader theoretical and thematic discussions of the subject, and presentations that take a form other than the traditional twenty minute conference paper are all welcome.

 Ultimately we hope to address and encourage emergent issues and robust conversations in the fields of Asian American Literary and Cultural Studies.